-During your visit you will see the cross engraved by St. John the Evangelist, the triple fissure in the wall of the cave from where St. John heard god dictating to him the apocalyspe and the spot where he lay down to sleep.
+During your visit you will see the cross engraved by St. John the Evangelist, the triple fissure in the wall of the cave from where St. John heard god dictating to him the apocalypse, and the spot where he lay down to sleep.

 Photos are not allowed during the visit to the Grotto.
-Be prepared for a large quantity of people trying to get into the cave and for multiple levels of steps.
+Be prepared for a large number of people trying to get into the cave and for multiple levels of steps.

 After visiting the Grotto of Apocalypse we headed up the hill to St. John’s Monastery.
 The monastery was founded in 1088 by St. Christodoulos.

-There is a small museum on site that hosts religious treasures including manuscripts, medieval textiles, sacerdotal vestments, and other historical items.
+There is a small museum on-site that hosts religious treasures including manuscripts, medieval textiles, sacerdotal vestments, and other historical items.

 Photos are allowed outside of the monastery but not inside of the frescoes and other religious items.
 Hats need to be removed prior to entering the monastery.